Natural Graph Wavelet Packet Dictionaries: Natural Graph Wavelet Packets using Varimax Rotations

 \section{Natural Graph Wavelet Packets using \em{Varimax} Rotations}

-Given a graph $G = G(V,E,W)$ with $|V| = N$ and the non-trivial distance $d$ between its eigenvectors (e.g., $\distDAG$ of Eq.~\eqref{eq:DAG}), we build a complete dual graph $G^\star = G^\star(V^\star, E^\star, W^\star)$ by viewing the eigenvectors as its nodes, $V^\star = \{ \bphi_0, \ldots, \bphi_{N-1}\}$, and the non-trivial affinity between eigenvector pairs as its edge weights, $W^\star_{ij} = 1 / d(\bphi_{i-1}, \bphi_{j-1})$, $i,j = 1,2,\cdots,N$.
-Using $G^\star$ for representing the graph spectral domain and studying relations between the eigenvectors is clearly more \emph{natural} and effective than simply using the eigenvalue magnitudes, as \cite{CLONINGER-STEINERBERGER, saito2018can, LI-SAITO-SPIE} hinted at.
+Given a graph $G = G(V,E,W)$ with $|V| = N$ and the nontrivial distance $d$ between its eigenvectors (e.g., $\distDAG$ of Eq.~\eqref{eq:DAG}), we build a \emph{dual graph} $G^\star = G^\star(V^\star, E^\star, W^\star)$ by viewing the eigenvectors as its nodes, $V^\star = \{ \bphi_0, \ldots, \bphi_{N-1}\}$, and the nontrivial affinity between eigenvector pairs as its edge weights, $W^\star_{ij} = 1 / d(\bphi_{i-1}, \bphi_{j-1})$, $i,j = 1,2,\cdots,N$.
+We note that one can use the alternative and popular Gaussian affinity, i.e., $\exp(-d(\bphi_{i-1}, \bphi_{j-1})^2/\epsilon)$.
+This affinity, however, requires a user to select an appropriate scale parameter $\epsilon > 0$, which is not a trivial task as explained in \cite{LINDENBAUM-ETAL}, for example.
+Moreover, our edge weights using the inverse distances tend to connect the eigenvectors more globally compared to the Gaussian affinity with a fixed bandwidth.
+Using $G^\star$, which is a complete graph, for representing the graph spectral domain and studying relations between the eigenvectors is clearly more \emph{natural} and effective than simply using the eigenvalue magnitudes, as \cite{CLONINGER-STEINERBERGER, LI-SAITO-SPIE, saito2018can} hinted at.
 In this section, we will propose one of our graph wavelet packet dictionary constructions solely based on hierarchical bipartitioning of $G^\star$.
 Basic Steps to generate such a graph wavelet packet dictionary for $G$ are quite straightforward: \begin{description} \item[Step 1:] \emph{Bipartition the dual graph $G^\star$ recursively} via any method, e.g., spectral graph bipartition using the \emph{Fiedler vectors}; \item[Step 2:] \emph{Generate wavelet packet vectors} using the eigenvectors belonging to each subgraph of $G^\star$ that are \emph{well localized on $G$}. \end{description} Note that Step~1 corresponds to bipartitioning the frequency band of an input signal using the \emph{characteristic functions} in the classical setting.
-Hence, our graph wavelet packet dictionary constructed as above can be viewed as a graph version of the \emph{Shannon} wavelet packet dictionary~\cite[Sec.~8.1.2]{MALLAT-BOOK3}.
-We now describe the details of each step below.
+Hence, our graph wavelet packet dictionary constructed as above can be viewed as a graph version of the \emph{Shannon} wavelet packet dictionary~\cite[Sect.~8.1.2]{MALLAT-BOOK3}.